E-services: Practical examples of e-services in the Developing World

 issues and problems pertain in these countries, requiring focused studies and appropriate approaches.
 ICT, in general, is referred to as an “enabler”, but on the other hand, it should also be regarded as a challenge and a peril in itself.
 The organizations, public or private, which ignore the potential value and use of ICT may suffer pivotal competitive disadvantages.
 Nevertheless, some e-government initiatives have flourished in developing countries too, e.g. Brazil, India, Chile, etc. What the experience in these countries shows, is that governments in the developing world can effectively exploit and appropriate the benefits of ICT, but e-government success entails the accommodation of certain unique conditions, needs and obstacles.
 The adaptive challenges of e-government go far beyond technology, they call for organizational structures and skills, new forms of leadership, transformation of public-private partnerships (Allen et al., 2001).

 Following are a few examples regarding e-services in some developing countries:

-E-services in Bangladesh

-Bangladesh first e-service system is National E-Service System ([ NESS]) and 2nd e-Service For you [eserviceforyou.com].